-The options in the Settings Menu allow you to customize the sound, display and other settings of your phone according to your preferences.
+The options in the Settings Menu allow you to customize the date, display and other settings of your phone according to your preferences.

-You can use \blacktriangle or \blacktriangledown on the scroll key to highlight an item and press "Select" soft key to enter.
+You can use ▲ or ▼ on the scroll key to highlight an item and press "Select" soft key to enter.